-The United States Senate has officially passed a resolution designating July 30, 2021, as “National Whistleblower Appreciation Day.”
+The United States Senate officially passed a resolution designating July 30, 2022, as “National Whistleblower Appreciation Day.”
 This action marks the eighth year Senate has called upon federal agencies to recognize whistleblowers for their contributions to “combating waste, fraud, abuse, and violations of laws and regulations of the United States.

 – Chuck Grassley, United States Senator (R)